deepeval

 threshold ultimately determines if your test have passed or not.

-Read our documentation for more information on how to use additional metrics, create your own custom metrics, and tutorials on how to integrate with other tools like LangChain and LlamaIndex.
+Read our documentation for more information on more options to run end-to-end evaluation, how to use additional metrics, create your own custom metrics, and tutorials on how to integrate with other tools like LangChain and LlamaIndex.

 Alternatively, you can evaluate without Pytest, which is more suited for a notebook environment.